 M&M’s World

-Step into the colorful word of candy-coated chocolate at M&M’s World, where you can explore four levels of the beloved treat, snap pictures with the many life-size M&M’s character displays, interact with the occasional mascot and, best of all, watch the free 3-D movie.
+Step into the colorful word of candy-coated chocolate at M&M's World, located next to the MGM Grand where you can explore four levels of the beloved treat, snap pictures with the many life-size M&M's character displays, interact with the occasional mascot and, best of all, watch the free 3-D movie.
+This place is definitely a head-turning for visitor driving down Las Vegas Blvd.

 Seven Magic Mountains

-Located about 10 miles south of The Strip, you can’t miss the towering totems painted neon colors juxtaposed by the contrasting backdrop of the Las Vegas desert.
-Seven Magic Mountains, an exhibit created by Swiss artist Ugo Rondinone, is a visually stunning representation of the presence of color and expression in the desert and a great setting for an Instagram Story.
+Just a half hour drive from the Las Vegas Strip, you can't miss the towering totems painted neon colors juxtaposed by the contrasting backdrop of the Las Vegas desert.
+Seven Magic Mountains art installation, an exhibit created by Swiss artist Ugo Rondinone, is a visually stunning representation of the presence of color and expression in the desert and a great setting for an Instagram Story.

 Sunset Stampede

-Off-Strip entertainment can be found five times a day at Sam’s Town Hotel and Gambling Hall.
-Inside the hotel is a 10-story atrium housing Mystic Falls Park where a waterfall and surrounding greenery are the stage for Sunset Stampede, a show of water, lasers, lights, sounds and animatronics animals.
+Free things off the Strip can be found five times a day at Sam's Town Hotel and Gambling Hall.
+Inside the hotel is a 10-story atrium housing Mystic Falls Park where a waterfall and surrounding greenery are the stage for Sunset Stampede, a free show featuring of water, lasers, sounds, animatronics animals combined with a light show.

-Take a walk in The Park and experience all the expansive outdoor dining and entertainment the district has to offer.
-Located between New York-New York and Park MGM, you’ll find loads of casual restaurants and bars, live bands, special events and stunning art sculptures.
+Take a small detour off the Las Vegas strip for walk in The Park near T-Mobile Arena and experience all the expansive outdoor dining and entertainment the district has to offer.
+Located between New York-New York Hotel and Park MGM, you'll find loads of casual restaurants and bars, live bands, special events and stunning art sculptures.
 Grab a drink at Sake Rok and a sweet treat at the Hello Kitty pop-up restaurant, then meander between the water walls and snap a perfectly situated selfie with the 40-foot-tall sculpture, Bliss Dance.

 The Volcano at The Mirage